-Do you have to pay child support? - You cannot claim an amount for infirm dependants age 18 or older or for a child for whom you had to pay child support.
-However, if you were separated from your spouse or common-law partner for only part of the year because of a breakdown in your relationship, special rules apply.
+Do you pay child support? - You cannot claim an amount for infirm dependants age 18 or older or for a child for whom you had to pay child support.
+If you were separated from your spouse or common-law partner for only part of the year because of a breakdown in your relationship, special rules apply.

 Did you and another person support the same dependant? - You can split the claim for that dependant.
-However, the total of your claim and the other person's claim cannot exceed the maximum amount for that dependant.
+The total of your claim and the other person's claim cannot be more than the maximum amount for that dependant.

-To find out which amounts you can claim together, see "Restrictions on certain amounts that you claim together?" on page 27.
+To find out which amounts you can claim together, see "Restrictions on certain amounts that you claim together" on page 25.